-The famous quote by Peter Drucker accurately describes the approach for many organizations.
+The famous quote by Peter Drucker accurately describes the approach of many organizations.
 Successful organizations measure success by embedding metrics throughout the organization.

-During a time where there is no shortage of metrics tracked, how do you eliminate some of the noise and focus on the metrics that matter the most?
+During a time when there is no shortage of metrics tracked, how do you eliminate some of the noise and focus on the metrics that matter the most?

 To be able to quickly look at your organization’s vital signs, it’s important to distinguish between what is a KPI and what is simply a metric.

-A KPI, or Key Performance Indicator, focuses on metrics that are ‘key’ in determining an organization’s success.
+A key performance indicator focuses on metrics that are ‘key’ in determining an organization’s success.
 More specifically, a KPI defines how an organization is performing across core business objectives.
 KPIs are a focused way to quantitatively monitor how well an organization achieves key goals.

-Identify the critical metrics most aligned to your higher-level organizational objectives.
+Identify the critical metrics most aligned with your higher-level organizational objectives.
 These are likely the KPIs.

-Metrics are quantifiable measures established to index progress and identify how an organization is performing.
+Metrics are quantifiable measures established to index progress and identify an organization’s performance.

 KPIs are a subset of metrics that underscore the success of a business and highlight some of the most essential measures tracked.

 Both metrics and KPIs are important and have their respective purpose.
-KPIs place an emphasis on what are the most important metrics.
+KPIs place an emphasis on what are the most critical metrics.

 In short, all KPIs are metrics, but not all metrics are KPIs.